dat-ecosystem/dat-garden-rake/Readme.md

 ## File Structure

 ```
-├─╴ index.mjs .............
+├─╴ index.mjs ................
 Entry point, Kicks off the journey!
-├─╴ blessed.json ..........
+├─╴ blessed.json .............
 Start-file containing all the projects we want to scrape
 │
 ├─┬ bin
-│ └─╴ dat-garden-rake ..... binary, contains all npm process dependencies
+│ └─╴ dat-garden-rake ........ binary, contains all npm process dependencies
 │
-├─┬ cache ................. (git-ignored) defaut cached responses
+├─┬ cache .................... (git-ignored) defaut cached responses
 │ └─╴ <level-db>
 │
 ├─┬ lib
-│ ├─╴ npm.mjs .............
+│ ├─╴ npm.mjs ................
 Utils for different NPM-tasks
-│ ├─╴ people.mjs ..........
+│ ├─╴ people.mjs .............
 Utils for collecting people related to packages/repos
-│ ├─╴ repo.mjs ............
+│ ├─╴ repo.mjs ...............
 Utils for different Repository-tasks
+│ ├─╴ reduce.mjs .............
+Reduce function to be used in the the finalize task
-│ ├─╴ task-queue.mjs ......
+│ ├─╴ task-queue.mjs .........
 [CORE] Multi-purpose, leveldb based task processor!
-│ └─╴ util.mjs ............ general purpose functions that have no externalities
+│ └─╴ util.mjs ............... general purpose functions that have no externalities
 │
-├─┬ out ................... (git-ignored) default output responses
+├─┬ out ...................... (git-ignored) default output responses
-│ ├─╴ index.json ..........
+│ ├─╴ index.json .............
 Lookup for the latest run and a history of previous runs.
 │ └─┬ <start-time>
-│   ├─╴ index.json ........
+│   ├─╴ index.json ...........
 Information about the run (start, blessed input, etc.)
+│   ├─╴ organizations.json ...
+│   ├─╴ projects.json ........
+│   ├─╴ valuenetwork.json ....
 │   └─┬ raw
-│     ├─╴ errors.json .....
+│     ├─╴ errors.json ........
 Errors that occurred during the run.
-│     ├─╴ packages.json ...
+│     ├─╴ packages.json ......
 NPM package related information collected during the run
-│     ├─╴ people.json .....
+│     ├─╴ people.json ........
 Lookup table of organizations or individuals linked in packages/repos
-│     └─╴ repos.json ......
+│     └─╴ repos.json .........
 Repository related information collected during the run
 │
 ├─┬ processor
-│ ├─╴ index.mjs ...........
+│ ├─╴ index.mjs ..............
 Defines all the process-types
-│ ├─╴ init.mjs ............
+│ ├─╴ init.mjs ...............
 Init task that is run at the start of the journey!
-│ ├─╴ finalize.mjs ........
+│ ├─╴ finalize.mjs ...........
 Task run at the end of the journey.
 This is always run!
-│ └─╴ <task>.mjs ..........
+│ └─╴ <task>.mjs .............
 Other tasks used during execution, linked in index.mjs
 │
-└─┬ state ................. (git-ignored) default state information for the current run
+└─┬ state .................... (git-ignored) default state information for the current run
   └─╴ <level-db>
 ```